 Online retailers embracing the Fashion Sustainability movement with platforms that help customers to dress more responsibly: NET A PORTER recently launched NET SUSTAIN, Farfetch with The Conscious Edit section, Yoox with YOOXYGEN.

-Sharing Economy which is essentially rethinking the need to own all your clothes.
+Sharing Economy is essentially rethinking the need to own all your clothes.
 Always having the next fashion trends in your hands without having to participate in the buy then discard cycle is a great way to enhance your wardrobe.
 The Rise of the Rental Fashion platform, like Rent the Runway or Hurr Collective.

-Gabriela Hearst: This brand focuses on creating a luxury conscious wardrobe capsule, making each piece a statement and worth investing in.
+Gabriela Hearst: This brand focuses on creating a luxury-conscious wardrobe capsule, making each piece a statement and worth investing in.

 AMUR: Vivid prints, sharp tailoring with a feminine touch.
-The brand’s design process focuses on the fabric: all materials are sourced toward environmental welfare, from organic to natural fabrics, reclaimed fibers and trims made by artisan collectives.
+The brand’s design process focuses on the fabric: all materials are sourced toward environmental welfare, from organic to natural fabrics, reclaimed fibres and trims made by artisan collectives.

-Edun: This high end brand is working with artisans, manufacturers and community based initiative that engages ethical and sustainable fashion.
+Edun: This high-end brand is working with artisans, manufacturers and community-based initiative that engages ethical and sustainable fashion.
 Their creative collective is based in NYC, working closely with diverse partners in the African continent and international mills to explore new eco alternatives.
 Fun fact: It was founded by Bono of U2 and in 2009 became part of the LVMH group.